 5. FLASHBACK

-You can start with a recollection from your character’s past that is brief but potent enough to hold reader attention.
+You can begin with a recollection from your character’s past that is brief and potent enough to hold the reader’s attention.
 To create wholesome experiences in your writing, flashbacks are usually triggered by something, but because this is you starting the first chapter, you can have the reader understand what caused the Flashback at the END of the flashback:

-Flashbacks can be confusing for your reader to process, so ensure to make it brief and important; flashbacks are ONLY important if they point to something crucial in the story, a thing that drives the narrative forward.
-A reason flashbacks can be confusing is a change in time and setting; imagine flashing back three decades ago, there could have been a ton of changes that would be jarring to the contrast in the rest of your book.
-It’s a good idea to take note of things that were different back then:
+Too many flashbacks in succession can be confusing for your reader to process, so ONLY use them if they drive the narrative forward.
+A reason flashbacks can be confusing is the change in time and setting; imagine flashing back three decades ago, there could have been a ton of changes that would be jarring and in contrast to the rest of your book.
+To use a flashback effectively, it’s a good idea to take note of things that were different back then:

 Later in this article, we will be trying out an example by using Flashbacks to begin a first chapter.